webfx-project/.github/profile/README.md

 ## For what kind of application?

 Although most of the demos made so far are graphical applications, the actual goal is to support **Enterprise applications**, for which we aim to provide a complete WebFX **ecosystem**.
-We are rapidly heading in that direction, and WebFX is now closely tied to the [Modality project](https://github.com/modalityproject/modality), the first real-world Enterprise application built on WebFX.
+We are rapidly heading in that direction, and WebFX is now closely tied to the [Modality project](https://github.com/modalityproject/modality), the first real-world Enterprise application built on WebFX!

 ## The WebFX ecosystem